isomerpages/ogp/_covid-19/quarantine-order-compliance.md

 title: Quarantine Order Compliance
 permalink: /covid-19/quarantineordercompliance
 ---
 #### Products Involved:

 ![Alt text for image on Isomer site](/images/logos-quarantine.png)

-Homer was launched as a hackathon project during COVID-19 as a way to help reduce the spread of the virus by ensuring that potential carriers comply with their quarantine orders or stay home notices.
+Homer was launched as an OGP Hackathon project during COVID-19 as a way to help reduce the spread of the virus by ensuring that potential carriers comply with their quarantine orders or stay home notices.
 The monitoring can be done in 2 ways:

 **(1) The Spot-check Method**